The best part of any operation is going home. More and more procedures are now done as day of surgery cases, so you go home on the same day.

 - That you have follow up appointments or information to make these appointments.

-- That you have contact details of your surgeon and anaesthetist in case you have any problems when you go home.
+- That you have contact details of the hospital, surgeon and anaesthetist in case you have any problems when you go home.

 Remember to take it easy for a day or so after you go home.
 Follow any instructions given to you by your medical team.
-Its not uncommon to be a little tired and lethargic.
-Remember to drink plenty of fluids and eat regularly.
-Most of our patients will get a call from us in the first 48 hours to see how you are progressing, however if there are any problems prior to this please make contact with your anaesthetist.
+It is not uncommon to feel tired,dizzy,lethargic or emotional.
+It may take a few days for sleep patterns to return to normal.
+Remember to drink plenty of water and eat regularly.
+Most of our patients will get a call or SMS from us in the first 48 hours to see how you are progressing, however if there are any problems prior to this please make contact with your anaesthetist.